funkhaus/Rest-Easy/README.md

 * `rez_gather_related` - Gets related data for a given object:
     ```php
     array(
-        'featured_attachment'   => 'the serialized featured attachment, if this object has one',
+        'featuredAttachment'    => 'the serialized featured attachment, if this object has one',
         'children'  => array(
             // children of this page, if applicable, serialized with rez_serialize_post
         ),